The coronavirus outbreak continues to reach new milestones, the New York Times reports, disrupting businesses across the globe.

 Infectious disease outbreaks are a moving target with breaking news, government advisories and actions, and potential business and economic impacts changing quickly.

 Coronavirus might disrupt your business any number of ways, but be prepared for the following disruption scenarios:

-Is your organisation prepared itself for these situations?
+Is your organization prepared itself for these situations?
 Let’s look at some guidelines for pandemic preparedness.